1995–96 Portland Trail Blazers season: Off-season

+Regular season

-The Trail Blazers held a 24–24 record at the All-Star break, and struggled playing below .500 basketball afterwards, posting a 26–34 record as of March 5, 1996.
-However, the team won 18 of their final 22 games of the regular season, and finished in fourth place in the Pacific Division with a 44–38 record, which was the same record as the previous season, and earned the sixth seed in the Western Conference.
-The team also made their 14th consecutive trip to the NBA playoffs, and 19th in 20 years.
+With the addition of Sabonis and Trent, the Trail Blazers struggled losing six of their first nine games of the regular season, but then won eight of their next eleven games.
+However, the team posted a six-game losing streak afterwards, and later on held a 24–24 record at the All-Star break.
+The Trail Blazers fell below .500 in winning percentage by losing ten of their next twelve games, holding a 26–34 record as of March 5, 1996.
+However, the team won 18 of their final 22 games of the season, which included a six-game winning streak in March, and a seven-game winning streak between March and April.
+The Trail Blazers finished in fourth place in the Pacific Division with a 44–38 record, which was the same record as the previous season, and earned the sixth seed in the Western Conference; the team qualified for the NBA playoffs for the 14th consecutive year, and also for the 19th time in 20 years.

 Clifford Robinson averaged 21.1 points and 5.7 rebounds per game, and led the Trail Blazers with 178 three-point field goals, while Rod Strickland averaged 18.7 points, 9.6 assists and 1.4 steals per game, and Sabonis provided the team with 14.5 points and 8.1 rebounds per game, and was named to the NBA All-Rookie First Team.
 In addition, second-year guard Aaron McKie contributed 10.7 points per game, while Harvey Grant provided with 9.3 points and 4.8 rebounds per game.
 Off the bench, James Robinson contributed 8.5 points per game and 102 three-point field goals, and Trent provided with 7.5 points and 3.4 rebounds per game.
-On the defensive side, Buck Williams averaged 7.3 points and 5.8 rebounds per game off the bench, and Chris Dudley contributed 5.1 points, and led the team with 9.0 rebounds and 1.3 blocks per game.
+On the defensive side, Buck Williams averaged 7.3 points and 5.8 rebounds per game off the bench, and Chris Dudley contributed 5.1 points, 9.0 rebounds and 1.3 blocks per game.

 During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Clifford Robinson participated in the NBA Three-Point Shootout, while Sabonis was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team.
 Sabonis finished in second place in Rookie of the Year voting, behind Damon Stoudamire of the expansion Toronto Raptors, and also finished in second place in Sixth Man of the Year voting, behind Toni Kukoč of the Chicago Bulls.

-In the 1996 NBA playoffs, the Trail Blazers lost in five games to the Utah Jazz in the Western Conference First Round, suffering a 38-point margin in a 102–64 road loss in Game 5 at the Delta Center; this was the fourth consecutive year that the Trail Blazers lost in the opening round of the NBA playoffs.

 The Trail Blazers finished fourth in the NBA in home-game attendance, with an attendance of 848,055 at the Rose Garden Arena during the regular season.
 In addition, this season also saw the Trail Blazers fail to sell out a home game, ending their 814-game sellout streak, for the first time since 1977; this streak would be the longest in NBA history until the Dallas Mavericks broke it during the 2019–20 season.